| | |

 Ingredients You Will Need

-• Paper liners are much easier to get out of the muffin tin.
+• Paper liners are much easier to remove from the muffin tin.
 It also makes them easier to share and to take on the go during the week.

-• When it comes to shortening, I like to use the sticks that are butter flavored, rather than the traditional shortening in a can.
-It is easier to measure and it adds a buttery taste to whatever I am baking.
+• When it comes to shortening, I like to use butter-flavored sticks rather than the traditional shortening in a can.
+It is easier to measure, and it adds a buttery taste to whatever I am baking.

 • If you need to sift flour or other ingredients, use a wire whisk.